finos/rune-dsl/setup-for-developers.md

 3. **Update Maven dependencies**: right click on the `com.regnosys.rosetta.parent` project > Maven > Update project... and finish.

 ### Troubleshooting
+Make sure you have successfully run `mvn clean install`. (see section 1 of this guide)

 If you're seeing 1000+ errors in the "Problems" window of Eclipse, try the following.
 1. Disable auto-building.
 (Project > Build automatically)
 2. Close Eclipse and open it again.